 I Covered Media's 2000 Election Night Fiasco.
-Please, Let's Not Do That Again.
+Please, Let's Not Do That Again

 The two problems with his idea: Bach had left just before 2 a.m., that is, before Fox projected Bush the winner, because she had had to get up early for her new job.
 And Ellis had boasted to her that the decision would be his to make. ("That was such a crazy time," Zimmerman said Tuesday.
 "I have no recollection of that, which doesn't mean it didn't happen."
 Bach also says she is now hazy on the specifics.)

-Fox's decision to bestow Florida, and hence the elections, to Bush had a ripple effect on other networks and on how many Americans interpreted what had transpired.
-The way they understood it, a win had been taken away from the Republican).
+Fox's decision to bestow Florida, and hence the election, to Bush had a ripple effect on other networks and on how many Americans interpreted what had transpired.
+The way they understood it, a win had been taken away from the Republican.

 It may all work smoothly this time around.
 The polls may hum efficiently.
 The candidates may behave themselves.
 The media may show civic responsibility.